Rhodes wildfires prompt biggest ever Greek fire evacuation

 Efforts are focusing on preventing the fire from spreading further north into the dense forest.

-“It is an unprecedented situation for the island,” Panagiotis Dimelis, head of the Archangelos village council, told Skai TV, adding that many locals had rushed to help the tourists.

-The Athens News Agency said officials were set to visit the emergency facilities set up for tourists and help those who have been evacuated to contact tour operators.

-The Greek foreign ministry and embassies in Greece were setting up a station at the Rhodes airport to help tourists that have lost travel documents in the evacuation.
+The Greek foreign ministry and embassies in Greece were setting up a station at the Rhodes airport to help tourists that have lost travel documents in the scramble to evacuate.

-Tour operators have also ordered additional charter flights to land at Rhodes in order to pick up travellers who wish to leave the island.

-From the moment the evacuation alert sounded early in the afternoon, tourists headed for the beach, pulling their suitcases behind them.

-TV footage broadcasted by ERT showed a solo woman carrying her luggage through the smoke, looking disorientated.
+TV footage broadcast by ERT Saturday showed a solo woman carrying her luggage through the smoke, looking disorientated.

 Firefighters were heard shouting at her: “Madam, your life!
 Come here!
 Leave everything behind.’